Hydrocortisone: Uses and Safety Considerations

 Is hydrocortisone a steroid?

-Hydrocortisone is a type of steroid known as a corticosteroid.
-Hydrocortisone is a manufactured version of a hormone, and that is what causes it to have its effects on the body.
-However, corticosteroids are very different from the anabolic (body-builder type) steroids we may think of when we hear the generic term "steroid."
-In men, the inappropriate use of anabolic steroids is associated with undesirable side effects such as irritability, breast growth, and infertility.
-Women who use anabolic steroids may experience unwanted facial hair growth, male-patterned baldness, anger, and a deeper voice.
+Hydrocortisone is a type of steroid known as a corticosteroid and is a manufactured version of a hormone.
+Corticosteroids are very different from the anabolic (body-builder type) steroids we often think of when we hear the term "steroid."
+In men, the inappropriate use of anabolic steroids is associated with side effects such as irritability, breast growth, and infertility.
+Women who use anabolic steroids can experience unwanted facial hair growth, male-pattern baldness, anger, and a deeper voice.
 While these are common side effects of anabolic steroids, they are not associated with corticosteroid use.
-When used topically (on the skin), very little hydrocortisone is absorbed through the skin and into the bloodstream, which means that hydrocortisone applied topically will target the area where directly applied and will generally not cause effects throughout the whole body.
+When used topically (on the skin), very little hydrocortisone is absorbed into the bloodstream, which means that hydrocortisone applied topically will target the area where it is directly applied and will generally not cause effects throughout the body.

 What are the side effects of hydrocortisone?